alinex/node-builder/README.md

 Like noted above you may generate profiling reports using `--prof` switch.

+> But you need at least node js version 4.4 to do this.

 __Example Output: 'report/profiling.txt'__

 The file is broken up into sections which are again broken up by language.
 First,